or21139/analysis-pipeline/README.md

   cat sampleC.fasta  sampleC_BLAST_clean.fasta > sampleC_sequences.fasta
   cat sampleD.fasta  sampleD_BLAST.fasta > sampleD_sequences.fasta

-use these files as input for sequence_translate.py to translate into amino acid sequence
+ensure that python is installed on your device and install biopython use these files as input for sequence_translate.py to translate into amino acid sequence

 use the translated sequences as MSA input using MUSCLE